Magnushhoie/bash_search/README.md

 # bash_search

 #### 1. bash_notes.sh:
-Bash search and edit note-taking system from the terminal using vim.
+Bash note-taking system with easy search and editing in place, directly from the terminal using vim.
 Uses a combination of grep and vim to search a main note file or any file in ~/_References folder.

 Commands:
 - ref keywords: Search for keywords in references.txt